rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-configuring-a-user-in-vsftpd.md

     touch /etc/vsftpd/vsftpd.chroot_list

-Once the file is created and you have setup your users all you need to do is restart vsftpd.
+Once the file is created and you have setup your chroot_list, restart vsftpd.

     service vsftpd restart